shopware5/shopware/UPGRADE-5.6.md

 * Changed systeminfo to consider mariadb installations
 * Changed PHPStan to 0.11.15
 * Changed `Zend_Cache_Backend_Redis` to make it compatible with PhpRedis 5.0.0
+* Changed `Listing` controller to prevent it from accessing categories of subshops

 ## 5.6.1